andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-From billionaires and celebrities to everyday entrepreneurs, we’ve helped over 1,500 successful clients create their Plans, grow their wealth, and increase their peace of mind.
-We can help you do the same.All you need to do is reach out to us, and we’ll handle the rest.
+From billionaires and celebrities to everyday entrepreneurs, we’ve helped over 1,500 successful clients create their offshore strategies, grow their wealth and increase their peace of mind.

-The “Belt and Suspenders” Strategy
+The ‘Belt and Suspenders’ Strategy

 Visa-free Travel

-If you aren’t familiar with the term, belt, and suspenders is an old term for a built-in redundancy.
 Both a belt and suspenders will hold your pants up, making the use of both together unnecessary.
-You either wear a belt like most of us, or rock it Larry King style, but not both.
+You either wear a belt like most of us or rock it Larry King style, but not both.

-In the arena of second citizenship by investment, a Belt and Suspenders strategy involves getting a lower-quality second passport and a higher-quality second residency that may or may not lead to citizenship in the future.
+In the arena of second citizenship by investment, a belt and suspenders strategy involves getting a lower-quality second passport and a higher-quality second residency that may or may not lead to citizenship in the future.

 By combining a decent passport and a better residency, usually in an area like the European Union that allows a wide freedom of movement, you get the freedom of visa-free travel you want with the benefits that come from a more immediate passport.

-Applying The Belt and Suspenders Strategy
+Applying the Belt and Suspenders Strategy

-If hanging out on the beach is your thing, being a citizen of a country that’s largely coastal is a great thing.
+If hanging out on the beach is your thing, being a citizen of a country that’s largely coastal is a great plan.
 If you’re a US citizen seeking to lower your taxes, you might be content to renounce your US citizenship for some white sands.

-And under the Belt and Suspenders method, you might be able to obtain residency in the European Union – or anywhere else you’d like to spend time – and improve your visa-free travel options immediately.
+And under the belt and suspenders method, you might be able to obtain residency in the European Union – or anywhere else you’d like to spend time – and improve your visa-free travel options immediately.

 By attaching a high-quality EU residency to a low-quality passport, you’ll increase the number of countries you can visit by up to 50%.

-The Belt and Suspenders approach also separates the two most common reasons for wanting a second passport.
+The belt and suspenders approach also separates the two most common reasons for wanting a second passport.
 It grants you personal freedom (i.e., lower taxes) and better travel freedom.

 Instead of staying in a high-tax country and paying millions in taxes, you could invest in a Tier B or Tier C passport that offers personal freedom, then invest another amount in residency.